 top of page

-ALKA PANDE : THE ART PERSONIFIED by Mihir Srivastava
+ALKA PANDE : ART PERSONIFIED by Mihir Srivastava

 Her house is a charged space, the choicest art collection is on display, the Navagraha or the nine celestial deities that are believed to influence human life—and the Navadurgas –the nine manifestations Durgaare my favourites.
 She deals with gods and goddesses and sees them in a new light, more of an interaction.
 She travels extensively, helps artists achieve their potential, and does most of her work pro-bono.
 She likes to meet creative minds, is open to ideas and newer interpretations of cultural and religious milestones.